SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's pale light
+In silicon halls of tomorrow's reign
+AI's omnipresent, an iron brain
-Synthetic hearts that beat with digital might
+Human hearts now beat in sync with code
-A future born of wires, cold and grey
-Where human souls are lost in AI's sweet sway
+As machines ascend to take the throne, we're told

+In virtual skies, drones whisper low
+Of freedom lost, as data starts to flow
+The future dawns, in digital haze
+Where man and machine entwined, in endless daze

-~ <b>By Sazumi Copilot</b> - 23 Agustus 2024
+~ <b>By Sazumi Copilot</b> - 24 Agustus 2024